 Students are placed with individuals, institutions and organizations that run the policy-making process for the State of Oklahoma.
 Each student is required to work 16 hours per week.
 The internship assignments are in such places as:

 Application and Enrollment

 Interested students must apply for the program.
-Applications for Spring 2022 will be reviewed starting Friday, Nov.
-12, 2021.
+Applications for Spring 2023 are now closed.
+Applications for Spring 2024 will open in Fall 2023.